 Diane Abbott suspended by Labour after suggesting Jewish people do not face racism

-Left-winger had claimed Jewish, Irish and traveller peoples experienced ‘prejudice’ similar to ‘redheads’
+MP faces calls for explusion after saying Jewish people experience prejudice similar to redheads

-The Labour whip has been suspended from Diane Abbott pending an investigation into a letter the MP wrote suggesting Jewish people are not subjected to racism.
+The Labour whip has been suspended from Diane Abbott pending an investigation into a letter the MP wrote suggesting Jewish people are not subjected to the same racism as some other minorities.

 It stated that Jewish, Irish and traveller communities have experienced “prejudice”, but added: “This is similar to racism and the two words are often used as if they are interchangeable.”